LusiaZ/BH3-MedRec/README.md

 # BH<sup>3</sup>-MedRec
 BH<sup>3</sup>-MedRec: Bilateral Hierarchical Heterogeneous Hypergraph Convolution Network for Medication Recommendation

-## Overview
-This repository provides the official PyTorch implementation and reproduction for our model BH<sup>3</sup>-MedRec.
-To ensure a fair review process, we are releasing a self-contained subset of the source code.
-Certain core implementation files related to our research are temporarily not included and will be released upon acceptance or at the conclusion of the review.
-Clear instructions are provided below.
-For inquiries, please contact the corresponding author.

 ## Installation

 1. Clone this git repository and change directory to this repository: